difo23/100-days-of-code-site/src/pages/day-1.md

 It took a lot of trial and error, but I successfully figured out how to render a headline in the empty browser page and how to use the browser `fetch` API.

-You can check out <a href="https://doggiedesigner.com/wp-content/uploads/2018/07/Bernese-Mountain-Dog-1.jpg" target="_blank">my extension on GitHub</a>.
+You can check out <a href="https://difo23the100daysofcode.netlify.app/" target="_blank">100 Days of Code website built using Gatsby.</a>.